Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

-Most importantly, our work diverges our approach to extending the original Hidalgo-Hausmann model of combinatorial capabilities.
+Most importantly, the two papers diverge in our approach to extending the original Hidalgo-Hausmann model of combinatorial capabilities.
 Though both papers culminate in a production function that link countries to output levels of specific products through capabilities, their work incorporates this by differentiating capabilities through the lens of their ownership by countries or products: a (possibly varying) parameter is used to control for the probability that a country possesses, or product requires, a certain capability, translating directly into a production level that varies with such.
-Meanwhile, our work differentiates capabilities through treating capabilities themselves as interrelated; it is capability-centric in the sense that countries or products are not assumed to be described by any attributes aside from the set of capabilities that determine them, and these sets of capabilities - particularly the relationship between them in the Capability Space - determine exactly the extent to which a product requires, or a country possesses, a capability.
-In addition, one of the most significant contributions of Hidalgo and Stojkoski was their demonstration that the analytical derivation of ECI as an estimator of capability ownership in the single-capability case is generalizable to any non-multiplicatively separable production function mapping countries to product output levels:

-where $f_c$ is a function that depends on the country or economy $c$ only, and $g_p$ a function depending only on the product $p$.
-In particular, the authors prove that such a production function would lead to the complete degeneration of comparative advantage (where every country has an RCA of 1 in every product), while non-multiplicatively separable functions create distinct RCA values and enable the model to work.
-With a single exception for $\rho = 0$ (the Cobb-Douglas production function), the CES production function we generalize from the original model's Leontief production function satisfies this condition of non-separability (for a proof, see Appendix 4.1), and as such, we can be much more confident in stating the empirical results of this paper in correlating ECI with an explicit measure of capability endowment with the theoretical underpinnings of Hidalgo and Stojkoski's contributions. \\
+Meanwhile, our work differentiates capabilities through treating capabilities themselves as interrelated; it is capability-centric in the sense that countries or products are not assumed to be described by any attributes aside from the set of capabilities that determine them, and the emphasis is on the capabilities themsleves and the relationships between them.
+In addition, one of the most significant contributions of Hidalgo and Stojkoski was that their analytical derivation of ECI as an estimator of capability ownership could generalize to any non-multiplicatively separable production function.
+With a single exception for $\rho = 0$ (the Cobb-Douglas production function), the CES production function we generalize from the original model's Leontief production function satisfies this condition of non-separability (see Appendix A.2 for proof), and as such allows the empirical results of this paper in correlating ECI with an explicit measure of capability endowment to benefit from the rich theoretical underpinnings of Hidalgo and Stojkoski's contributions. \\